snijderlab/annotator/documentation/installing.typ

 == From binary

-See #link("https://github.com/snijderlab/annotator/releases")[GitHub releases] for prebuilt binaries for your architecture as well as information on the releases.
+See #link(crate.package.repository + "/releases")[GitHub releases] for prebuilt binaries for your architecture as well as information on the releases.

 == From source